mfix22/floating_help_button/README.md

 ```

 ## Usage
 Add a div with a `.help.inactive` class to your page.
+Add `id="help"` if you want your button to be draggable
 ```html
 <div class="help inactive"  id="help">
 ```